-If you have created snapshots for a cloud disk, you can use the Disk Rollback feature to restore a cloud disk to a specific snapshot status at a given time point.
+If you have created snapshots for a cloud disk, you can roll the disk back to restore a cloud disk to a specific snapshot status at a given time point.

 Before you roll back a cloud disk, note the following:

 Rolling back a cloud disk is an irreversible action.
 Once rollback is complete, data cannot be restored.
 Exercise caution when performing this action.

 After the disk is rolled back, data from the creation date of the snapshot to the rollback date is lost.

 After a system disk is restored, the logon password or the SSH key pair of the ECS instance is retained.

 Before rolling back a cloud disk, check that: